 A kid had some pills and told me they were "bars."
 What kind of pills are these?

-The "bars" you are inquiring about may refer to barbiturates, depressant medications that cause relaxed states and drowsiness.
-Other street names include "barbs," "barbies," "downers," "blue devils," "sleepers," "yellows," and "pink ladies."
+The "bars" you're inquiring about may refer to barbiturates, a class of depressant medications that cause relaxed states and drowsiness.
+Other street names include "barbs," "barbies," "downers," "blue devils," "sleepers," "yellow jackets," and "pink ladies."
 Health care providers prescribe barbiturates, such as pentobarbital and secobarbital, to treat insomnia, tension, anxiety, and seizures.
 Barbiturates are also used pre- and post-surgery as sedatives.
-They are highly addictive drugs, and because they are often misused, most health care provider tend to use benzodiazepines with less risk of overdose.
-They usually come in pill or capsule form and are often described by the color (red, yellow, blue, or red/blue).
+The pill or capsule forms are often described by the color (red, yellow, blue, or red/blue), while other kinds are taken intravenously.
+They're highly addictive drugs, and because they're often misused, most health care providers tend to use benzodiazepines (a different class of sedative) with less risk of overdose.

-A person's symptoms depend on dosage and tolerance.
+The effects a person experiences can depend on dosage and tolerance.
 Lower doses can produce slurred speech and mild impairment of thought and coordination.
-As the dosage increases, symptoms include incoherent babbling, mood swings, and increased hostility.
+As the dosage increases, side effects include memory loss, mood swings, and increased hostility.
 Depending upon the dose, frequency, and duration of use, a person can rapidly develop tolerance, which may lead to a physical and psychological dependence on barbiturates.
-For example, "barbs" may be used to treat insomnia.
-However, if they are used every day, after just a few weeks they are usually no longer effective.
+For example, barbiturates may be used to treat insomnia.
+However, if they're used every day, after just a few weeks they're usually no longer effective.
 With greater tolerance, a person will have to take higher doses to achieve the desired effects.
 This is when it becomes risky, because the difference between an effective dose and a lethal dose is slim.
-Too much and someone can end up in a coma, or even dead.
-Marilyn Monroe died from barbiturate overdose.